First reported US case of COVID-19 variant found in Colorado

 The Colorado State Laboratory confirmed the virus variant, and the Centers for Disease Control and Prevention was notified.

-Scientists in the U.K. believe the new virus variant is more contagious than previously identified strains of the SARS-CoV-2.
+Scientists in the U.K. believe the variant is more contagious than previously identified strains.
 The vaccines being given now are thought to be effective against the variant, Colorado health officials said in a news release.

-Public health officials are investigating other potential cases and performing contract tracing to determine the spread of the variant throughout the state.
+Public health officials are investigating other potential cases and performing contact tracing to determine the spread of the variant throughout the state.

 “There is a lot we don’t know about this new COVID-19 variant, but scientists in the United Kingdom are warning the world that it is significantly more contagious.
 The health and safety of Coloradans is our top priority, and we will closely monitor this case, as well as all COVID-19 indicators, very closely," Polis said.

-Polis and state health officials are expected to address the public Wednesday.
+Polis and state health officials are expected hold a news conference Wednesday.

 Comments